nik879/parserslides/slides.md

 # Solving the problem of accelerating software delivery while preserving quality and security through DevOps principles and practices is crucial for the industry.

+# Solving the problem of accelerating software delivery while preserving quality and security through DevOps principles and practices.

+# Solving the problem of accelerating software delivery while preserving quality and security through DevOps principles and practices.

 ---
 layout: center